vietph34/DS_Final_project/README.md

 	+ **Genres**: genres of film

  - Benefit: automatic rating system for new film which is not released.
  (example: The film called "Mắt biếc", will be firstly released in VietNam at  20/12/2019.
-So, all of rate in other web is all noise (maybe some group be hired to vote).
+So, all of the rate in other websites are all noise (may some group be hired to vote).
  We need a fair-play automatic rating system.)
  - Motivation: self-thinking